SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 ## Generality

 Bearing in mind that the title is one of the first things that an analyst will see.
-It should therefore be used as a clue and be clear as possible to guide the consideration of the alert.
+It should therefore be used as a clue and be as clear as possible to guide the assessment of the alert.

 The title and level of the rule must be consistent